 EPS geofoam typically weighs up to 100 times less than other traditional fills with comparable compression strengths.
 As a comparison, it’s only 1% the weight of soil and dirt, which weighs 110 to 120 pounds per cubic foot.
 That’s an important factor for several reasons.
 First of all, EPS geofoam significantly cuts costs associated with transporting fill to the site location.
 Secondly, EPS geofoam blocks are so light they can be carried and placed in position by on-site construction workers.
 No heavy earth-moving or rock-moving machinery is required.
 That makes for a much easier, faster installation than working with soil, which must be packed down before proceeding to the next step.
 In short, using soil or dirt would require more labor, time and cost than completing the same construction project using EPS geofoam.
 Finally, ultra, lightweight EPS geofoam doesn’t put additional pressure or load on underlying soils, substructure units or adjacent structures, decreasing rotational and lateral movement.

 Another added benefit of using EPS geofoam is that it doesn’t compact and settle like soil, dirt, rock and other traditional fills.
 Settlement is a serious concern for all foundation constructs from buildings to highways and bridges.
 Soil and dirt can be “pre-loaded” to mitigate shifting or decomposition, but that takes more manpower.
 It also delays the start of the construction project.
-Evan at that, pre-loading may not stop settlement, which is why EPS structural foam blocks are a much better choice.
+Pre-loading dirt and soil still may not stop settlement, which is why EPS structural foam blocks are a much better choice.